jessykate/extitutions.org/_posts/readme.md

 Insightful things here.
 ```

-to link to images, use the following syntax:
+To link to images, use the following syntax:

 ```![backup-text](/assets/somefile.jpg)```